kristylgomes/ai-release-notes-generator/README.md

 This tool is designed to be model-agnostic — you can use it with OpenAI, Google Gemini, or swap in another LLM provider of your choice.

-Simply update the LLM call in necessary functions like  `get_release_notes` to your preferred API, adjust your .env and requirements.txt, and you’re ready to go!
+Simply update the LLM call in necessary functions like  `get_release_notes` to your preferred API, adjust your .env and requirements.txt, and you’re ready to go.

+The scripts by default use OpenAI, but 2 examples illustrating the use with Gemini & Ollama are included in this repo:
+* `from_commits_with_GeminiApiKey.py`
+* `from_commits_with_Ollama.py`

 ---